noahCandaele/jasmin-aes-gcm/README.md

 - Reboot system
 - Test installation: `jasminc -version`

-Configure syntax highlighting for Jasmin code in Visual Studio Code:
-- Open any `.jazz` file
-- Click on `Plain Text` in the bottom right corner
-- Click on `Configure File Association for '.jazz'...`
-- Search for `rust`
-- Click on `Rust`

 Sources:
 - [Nix package manager installation instructions](https://nixos.org/download.html)
 - [Jasmin installation instructions](https://github.com/jasmin-lang/jasmin/wiki/Installation-instructions)

+If you later need to update the Jasmin compiler to the latest version:
+- Check current version: `jasminc -version`
+- Update Nix package repositories: `nix-channel --update`
+- Install Jasmin Compiler latest version: `nix-env -iA nixpkgs.jasmin-compiler`
+- Check installed version: `jasminc -version`

-## Docker
+### Docker
 We provide a Dockerfile in the `Docker` directory to build a Docker image with the Jasmin compiler preinstalled.
 A container can then be created using this image.

+This Dockerfile has been successfully tested with a Ubuntu 22.04 base image.

 Here are useful commands to work with Docker:
 - Build an image: `docker build -t <image_name> <path_to_directory_containing_dockerfile>`
 - Create a container, based on an image, with a volume that links a host directory with a container directory: `docker run -it -v <host_workspace_path>:<container_workspace> --name <container_name> <image_name>`
 - Exit the container without stopping it (from inside the container): `Ctrl + P`, `Ctrl + Q`